McPcholkin/motion-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

-This installs the motion package, manages the motion configuration file and then starts the associated motion service.
+This installs the motion package, manages the motion configuration file, manage exposition fix, manage telegram script and then starts the associated motion service.

 ``motion.package``